 This survey course covers major concepts across basic areas of study in early childhood education.
-Focuses on curriculum development in all areas, including literacy, numeracy, the arts, health, science, social skills, and adaptive learning for children through eight years of age.
-Integrates curriculum across content areas, using home language, experiences, and cultural values.
-Taught in Navajo.
+It focuses on curriculum development in all areas, including literacy, numeracy, the arts, health, science, social skills, and adaptive learning for children from birth through eight years old.
+The course integrates curriculum across content areas, using home language, experiences, and cultural values.
+It is taught in Navajo.
+It can be applied toward all eight CDA Subject Areas.
+It also counts toward an Arizona ECE endorsement.

-ECE 116 Language and Cognitive Development (3)
+ECE 116 Language, Literacy, and Cognitive Development (3)

-This course covers the development of language and mental growth in children from birth to age eight.
-Focuses on the use of a variety of language strategies during adult-child interactions and facilitates dialogue between and among children to develop expressive language and thought.
-Develops knowledge of language assessment procedures and instruments to determine each child's language strength.
-Taught in Navajo.
+This course covers the development of language, literacy, and mental growth in children from birth through eight years old.
+It focuses on the use of instructional methodologies in language, math, science, and social studies during adult-child interactions, and facilitates dialogue among children so as to develop expressive language and thought.
+The course develops candidates' knowledge about literacy development, language assessment, and instruments for determining each child's language strengths.
+It is taught in Navajo.
+It can be applied toward CDA Subject Area 2 (advancing children's physical and intellectual development).
+It also cunts toward an Arizona ECE endorsement.